 A Beginner's Guide on International Trademark Registration through Madrid System

-Registration of trademark is territorial based.
+Registration of a trademark is territorial based.
 In order to protect your trademark globally, it is necessary to secure its registration country by country.
 Currently, there is no unitary registration system which could protect your trademark globally by filing a single application.

-Let’s say you have applied or registered a trademark in Malaysia or your home country, and now you have decided to use Madrid System to protect your trademark in China, US and Japan.
+Let’s say you have applied or registered a trademark in Malaysia or your home country, and now you have decided to use the Madrid System to protect your trademark in China, US and Japan.
 What is the next step?

-Generally there are 3 routes to protect a trademark globally:-
+Generally, there are 3 routes to protect a trademark globally:-

 The Direct Filing Route – File your trademark application directly with the Intellectual Property (IP) Office of each country by appointing the local trademark attorney (like appointing IP Gennesis for trademark registration in Malaysia), this is the conventional way.

-The Madrid System Route – You may leverage on Madrid System to extend the protection of your trademark within the member states of Madrid Union.
-Click here for the list of countries of the Madrid System.
-Note that Madrid System is primarily an international system to facilitate registration of trademarks within its member states, it does not grant any trademark protection in any country.
+The Madrid System Route – You may leverage on the Madrid System to extend the protection of your trademark within the member states of Madrid Union.
+Click here for the list of countries in the Madrid System.
+Note that Madrid System is primarily an international system to facilitate the registration of trademarks within its member states, it does not grant any trademark protection in any country.
 We will explain further in this article below.

-The Regional route - Applying for protection through a regional trademark registration system with legal effect in all Member States.
+The Regional Route - Applying for protection through a regional trademark registration system with legal effect in all Member States.
 For example:- a.
 African Regional Intellectual Property Organization (ARIPO); b.
 Benelux Office for IP (BOIP); c.
 European Union Intellectual Property Office (EUIPO); and d.
 African Intellectual Property Organization (OAPI).